The Key Components of a Quality Sofa

 Size is perhaps the most important factor to consider.
 An ill-fitting sofa is going to have a detrimental impact on your living space, either making the room appear too empty or too cramped and uncomfortable.

 If you have a small living space, it is best to go with a 2-seater sofa.
-These sofas seat two people perfectly and three in a pinch, perfect for couples who occasionally entertain guests.
-Combine this setting with an elegant ottoman to rest your feet and you accomplish optimal comfort.
+These sofas seat two people perfectly and three in a pinch, making them perfect for couples who occasionally entertain guests.
+Combine this setting with an elegant ottoman to rest your feet, and you achieve optimal comfort.

-As a slightly larger alternative, the 3-seater sofa provides an additional space with minimal impact on the available space.
-If you wish to thoroughly impress your guest, adding an accented coffee table will do the trick.
+As a slightly larger alternative, the 3-seater sofa provides additional space with minimal impact on the available space.
+If you wish to thoroughly impress your guests, adding an accented coffee table will do the trick.

-For those who require additional seating but lack living space, for instance a family living in an apartment with multiple kids, a compact sectional such as a L-shaped sofa is the answer.
-L-shaped sofas often also come with hidden functionality such as a fold out sofa or additional storage space underneath, perfect when you have extra guests over.
+For those who require additional seating but lack living space, for instance, a family living in an apartment with multiple kids, a compact sectional such as an L-shaped sofa is the answer.
+L-shaped sofas often also come with hidden functionality, such as a fold out sofa or additional storage space underneath, which is perfect when you have extra guests over.

-It is worthy to note that the stylistic features of a furniture can impact the perceived size of a sofa.
-For example, a smaller couch with one or two seat cushions can appear longer and sleeker compared to an exact same couch with three seat cushions.
+It is worthy to note that the stylistic features of a piece of furniture can impact the perceived size of a sofa.
+For example, a smaller couch with one or two seat cushions can appear longer and sleeker compared to the exact same couch with three seat cushions.

 Hence, given that fit is the most important consideration, always measure your room to ensure there is sufficient space around your sofa in all directions.
-Remember, the sofa should not overwhelm the room to the point where it is a hindrance to move around – big is not always better.
+Remember, the sofa should not overwhelm the room to the point where it is a hindrance to moving around—big is not always better.

 When selecting a shape, consider the intended function of the sofa and how you want it to look in the room.

-A L-shaped sofa is ideal for a casual family-oriented living space.
-It occupies minimal room but offers extra space for putting your feet up or to entertain any unexpected guests.
-It is also perfect for partitioning large open spaces such as in situations where the living room and dining room are combined.
+A L-shaped sofa is ideal for a casual, family-oriented living space.
+It occupies minimal room but offers extra space for putting your feet up or entertaining any unexpected guests.
+It is also perfect for partitioning large open spaces, such as in situations where the living room and dining room are combined.

-This way, you construct an interesting juxtaposition with the living room space which can be very visually appealing.
+This way, you can construct an interesting juxtaposition with the living room space, which can be very visually appealing.
 It also means you are taken care of regardless of whether you are relaxing alone in front of the television or hosting a gathering with a few friends in tow.

 Ideally, you want to introduce flexibility into your living room design so you have more opportunities to change things up in the future.

-For instance, a slipcover sofa with rolled arms works magic in a classically-designed home, while a contemporary home may be better styled with a minimalistic, clean-line design sofa for a whimsical twist.
+For instance, a slipcover sofa with rolled arms works magic in a classically designed home, while a contemporary home may be better styled with a minimalist, clean-line design sofa for a whimsical twist.

-If you rather play it safe when it comes to your sofa choice, have a look at classical and contemporary-style sofas.
+If you'd rather play it safe when it comes to your sofa choice, have a look at classical and contemporary-style sofas.
 These are often the most sought-after furniture styles.

-Classical furniture generally transcends era so they are likely to appeal to family and guests from every age group.
+Classical furniture generally transcends eras, so it is likely to appeal to family and guests of every age group.
 A classical sofa exudes calm and confidence, and will never go out of style.

-Contemporary furniture mainly utilises neutral tones like white and grey alongside rigid lines.
+Contemporary furniture mainly utilises neutral tones like white and grey along with rigid lines.
 This is ideal if you want a sofa that blends in seamlessly with a minimalistic setup, as part of a relaxed, neutral-coloured room.